 What is Synovial Fluid and Why Does It Matter?

 Your body produces a substance called synovial fluid to lubricate its joints.

 Just as car engines have motor oil, your body has synovial fluid so that your bones can move past one another effortlessly.

-See the video below with movement examples that will help keep your synovial fluid moving freely around your joints.
+See the video lower within this article for movement examples that will help keep your synovial fluid moving freely around your joints.

 The more sedentary you are the less your body thinks you need fluidity.
 If you don’t use it, you lose it – as the saying goes – and soon your joints become sticky, abrasive, and at risk for injury the next time you decide to move quickly, spontaneously, or under a weight-bearing load.

 This is why, with each passing year, warming-up properly before exercise becomes even more important.

 What is Spinal Compression and Why Does It Matter?